kaayy/kaayy.github.io/index.md

 #### Publications

 My publication list is also available at [Google Scholar](http://scholar.google.com/citations?user=5CCzY6MAAAAJ&hl=en).

+* Kai Zhao, Liang Huang, and Mingbo Ma.
+[Textual Entailment with Structured Attentions and Composition](#).
+To appear in _Proceedings of COLING 2016_.

 * Feifei Zhai, Liang Huang, and Kai Zhao.
 [Search-aware Tuning for Hierarchical Phrase-based Decoding](http://aclweb.org/anthology/D/D15/D15-1149.pdf).
 In _Proceedings of EMNLP 2015_.